Undergraduate Research Awards

 4. What is required of me if I receive an award?

-Students receiving a UGRA need to: 1) reply that they accept the award, 2) fill out an Undergraduate Research Contract with their mentor, 3) complete human subjects and/or safety training and complete international travel registry form if traveling abroad, 4) devote considerable time to the research project that semester (student and mentor should discuss what this means for their project), 5) attend a mid-semester UGRA check-in meeting, and 6) work with their mentor to evaluate their progress by returning to the Undergraduate Research Contract at the end of the semester.
+Students receiving a UGRA need to: 1) accept the award, 2) fill out an Undergraduate Research Contract with their mentor, 3) complete human subjects and/or safety training and complete international travel registry form if traveling abroad, 4) devote considerable time to the research project that semester (student and mentor should discuss what this means for their project), 5) attend a mid-semester UGRA check-in meeting, and 6) work with their mentor to evaluate their progress by returning to the Undergraduate Research Contract at the end of the semester.

 5. Can I apply for a UGRA to pay for my study abroad experience?